code-hy/udacity-cloud-data-warehouses/README.md

 ![image](https://github.com/code-hy/udacity-cloud-data-warehouses/assets/82032854/e778199b-d0b1-451b-81e8-5cfe0f434395)

 Schema for Song Play Analysis
-Using the song and event datasets, you'll need to create a star schema optimized for queries on song play analysis.
+Using the song and event datasets, a star schema is created for queries on song play analysis.
 This includes the following tables.

 Fact Table